 To be totally honest the biggest downside of the Cliffs is that it’s very possible that you don’t get a clear day.
 You might get a foggy day where can barely see in front of you let alone the Aran Islands.
 But you should still go.
 Be prepared for windy conditions and dress accordingly.
 Also, stay away from the edges of the cliff!

 There are many ways to make the Cliffs of Moher happen on a day trip from Galway.
 The first and easiest way is to book a day tour from Galway.
-The day tour will not only provide transportation to and from the Cliffs but will also include other interesting stops such as castles and the unique limestone landscape of the Burren.
+The day tour will not only provide transportation to and from the Cliffs but will also include other interesting stops like the unique limestone landscape of the Burren and lunch in the charming town of Doolin.
 The downside of this is that you’re on someone else’s schedule and you only get two hours to spend at the Cliffs.

 The cost of these options is roughly the same.
 A day tour will cost around €40 while adding on extra sites.
 The return bus journey costs €30.
 You’ll be on your own either way for food, drinks, and the €8 ticket to the Cliffs of Moher.
 For more information, visit the Cliffs of Moher website.